-Teaching Assistants and Graduate Assistants are members of our full-time bargaining unit, which includes tenured, tenure-track, and non-tenure-track full time faculty.
+Teaching Assistants and Graduate Assistants are represented by our full-time bargaining unit, which includes tenured, tenure-track, and non-tenure-track full-time faculty.
 TAs/GAs joined Rutgers AAUP-AFT in 1972.
 Our unity with the full-time faculty has meant decades of advocacy on issues facing graduate employees, such as workload protections, fair compensation, and employment support that has good working conditions in order to learn on-the-job and protect our time so we can also make good progress towards earning our degrees.

 The TA/GA Steering Committee meets monthly during the semester (and more often when a specific campaign is underway) to work together to articulate graduate worker issues.
 We have a strong working relationship with the Graduate Student Association (GSA), which deals with academic issues for all graduate students under the authority of the Graduate School.
 TA/GAs also select members to serve on the Executive Council of the AAUP-AFT.

 Highlights of Our Contract for Grad Workers